gwleuverink/bundle/docs/advanced-usage.md

 This is not the case however when you use a script tag without `type="module"`.
 A import might still be loading while the page encounters the `_invoke()` function.

 Bundle takes care of this problem by checking the internal import map by use of a non-blocking polling mechanism.
 So you can safely use `_import` anywhere you want.
+But since the importy utility is async you need to wrap the execution logic inside a async function.

-Since Bundle's core is included with the first `<x-import />` that you load you do have to either wrap the import inside a `DOMContentLoaded` listener or make the import inline.
+It's good practice to use that async function as a listener for the `DOMContentLoaded` or window `onload` events, so all deferred scripts are loaded & executed before your callback is invoked.

 ```html
 <x-import module="lodash/filter" as="filter" />